Cinco de Mayo (Brooklyn Nine-Nine): Plot

 During their fight, Boyle steals the bracelet from Jake's pocket and delivers it to Rosa, who knocks him unconscious with chloroform and takes him out of the precinct on a package box.
 She then delivers the bracelet to Holt, revealing to be working together, and puts the bracelet in Cheddar's toy.
 But their conversation is overheard by one of Jake's microphones and together with Terry, uses a set of tricks to get Cheddar out with the toy and get the bracelet replaced with a fake one.
 Jake once again betrays Terry but he escapes and exposes the fake bracelet but to their surprise, Kevin (Marc Evan Jackson) has the real bracelet, citing his displeasure with the number of trophies that Holt brought home, exposing his association with Amy.
-Charles, having escaped from the box, returns and reveals he's associated with his look-a-like Bill (Winston Story) who the rest of the squad had thought to be end.
+Charles, having escaped from the box, returns and reveals he's associated with his look-a-like Bill (Winston Story) who the rest of the squad had thought to be dead.

 Tired of all the backstabbing and arguing, Terry finally calls out the precinct for their actions, citing that they never cared for his stress.
 However, he accidentally triggers Jakes voice command which causes a billboard to hit him in the face and give him a minor concussion.
 With his exam in just a few minutes, they take him to the office, which turns out to be empty.
 Terry then regains consciousness, revealing himself to have planned everything.
 He faked the Halloween explosion, as it had to happen on a day he could control, sold the billboard to Jake, and during 6 months, incited everyone's behavior which would cause the betrayals, as well as training Cheddar to deliver the bracelet to him just right outside the building.
 He also reveals he already passed his Lieutenant exam weeks prior to the heist.
 Everyone celebrates at the bar, where Scully and his twin reconcile.